LeMoustache/YTDownloader-Open-Source/README.md

 # YTDownloader
 YTDownloader Is An Open Source Youtube Video/MP3/Playlist Downloader Made By LeMustache
-Download the libraries, copy the code, press start!
+Download the libraries, Copy the code, Press start!

 You can also download the .EXE file:
 [YTDownloaderV3.0.exe](https://drive.google.com/drive/folders/1_iSJNRNB2ZLV-AZQYNK4INPxTC3PiEN9)